How to Find a Pet Sitter (Learn to Find A Reliable and Trustworthy Sitter)

 There are also different types of sitters to consider:

-• Dog boarding sitters are professionals that take the pet to their own home.
-This is a much better option compared to sending your canine friend to a boarding kennel.
+• Dog boarding sitters are professionals who take the pet to their own home.
+This option is much better than sending your canine friend to a boarding kennel.

-• Drop-in dog sitters provide drop-in visits for a set period of time for potty breaks or long walks.
+• Drop-in dog sitters provide drop-in visits for a set period for potty breaks or long walks.
 This service is ideal for individuals with full-time jobs.

 • In-house dog sitters stay in your home to provide your pet with more extensive care and attention.